ChristoferRostedt/Designing-and-Implementing-Data-Pipeline/README.md

 # Designing and Implementing Data Pipeline
+## What does this repository include?
-## Tasks repository for DaIDP.
+Tasks and learning repository for LAB UAS from 1st acedemic year of 2nd semester.
-### Description
-This is where the assignments for Designing and Implementing Data Pipeline are done as part of my Industrial Information Technology course.

-### Stucture of the repository
+## Stucture of the repository
 <!-- Examples -> weekxx -> example/cheatsheet.py\
 Tasks -> weekxx -> Project -> main.py, library.py -->
 ```